muktharamesh20/61040-portfolio/assignments/assignment1.md

 ### Not Selected
 1. *Keeping track of deadlines*
     - I think if this problem mattered to a person, they might have already figured out a solution via planners, iCal links, and more.
-I don't think that a solution that I could come up with (ie integrating all the calendars together) would be that much better that just using iCal links.
 If people don't use these other solutions, they just might not find this problem as that serious too.
 2. *Finding time to study with someone*
     - A lot of people just text in the group chat, or have a space to do homework already.
 I don't think that this problem is very widespread.
 Additionally, this gains value with more users so it might not be as valuable at the beginning.
-I'm also solving a varient of this problem as a side-project, so it wouldn't be as enjoyable for me to do as a project.
 3. *Planning itinerary at location: Making sure it's feasible with time/budget constraints*
     - I don't think this problem is as serious or as widespread.
 I think that if you're going on vacation or travelling and already have a list of places to go, it's pretty easy to gauge whether an attraction there is too expensive for the budget.
 It's also not as useful as checking flight prices because you can save money with flight prices, not as much with a specific attraction (ie a museum) that you want to visit.
 The problem isn't that serious, and an app might add more friction rather than reduce it.
 4. *Travel packing lists*